foundation-model-stack/foundation-model-stack/tests/README.md

 ### 1.1.
 Edit the generate_small_model_tests.py script

-Edit the generate_small_model_tests.py script which is used to generate a mock model/config/signature/tokenizer and store the output in tests/resources/models/<model_name>/<model_specific_name>.
+Edit the _generate_small_model_tests.py_ script which is used to generate a mock `model/config/signature/tokenizer` and store the output in `tests/resources/models/<model_name>/<model_specific_name>`.

-Note: Currently there is no automated script to generate this code, but this may be addressed in the future This script currently has all models that are being tested in FMS.
+Note: Currently there is no automated script to generate this code, but this may be addressed in the future.

+This script currently has all models that are being tested in FMS.
 In order to create your own model, you will need to add a section as follows:

 ```python